About Jim Garvey

 Jim has worked tirelessly to expand educational options for

 Louisiana families, and he is a strong advocate for school choice.

-Jim is committed to the education of every child in our state.
-Louisiana now offers tuition assistance for families with children who have special needs, allowing over 300 students to attend specialized schools to meet their unique needs.
+During Jim’s tenure, the number of charter schools in the state has risen dramatically.
+He is committed to the education of every child in our state.
+Louisiana now offers tuition assistance for families with children who have special needs, allowing students to attend specialized schools to meet their unique needs.

 Jim is deeply rooted in our community and invested in its future.

 Born and raised in Metairie, Jim graduated from Jesuit High School in 1982.
 He earned his Bachelors of Business Administration in Accounting from Loyola University in 1987.
 Jim returned to his alma mater in 1991 to receive both his Masters of Business Administration and Juris Doctorate.
 Jim would go on to become a certified public accountant in 1994.
 He still resides in Metairie today with his wife, Kathy.
-Together, they have four children, James, Tommy, Darcy, and Ellie.
+Together, they have four children: James, Tommy, Darcy, and Ellie.
 As busy as he is, Jim enjoys cattle farming and forestry on his farm in St. Tammany Parish, as well as hiking, fishing, and backpacking with his family.